 - Internally focused projects: retrofitting existing assets at an enterprise

 These groups of IoT initiatives presuppose the use of various smart connected sensor devices and, therefore, require different expertise from your partner-to-be.
 It is a rare case when a vendor has successfully completed projects for both consumer and enterprise sectors.

-Knowing if your potential partner can design required hardware components, for instance layouts for the PCB boards on their own is going to greatly influence your IoT project, in terms of whether you will need some additional partners for hardware design.
+Knowing if your potential partner can design required hardware components on their own, for instance, layouts for the PCB boards – is going to greatly influence your IoT project.
+Principally, it clears up whether you will need some additional partners to design IoT devices and sensors.

 Do go into detail and find out the specifics of their experience with hardware engineering:

 - Knowledge of ARM Cortex, TI-based, and other microprocessors, chipsets

 - Low latency and Ultra-High Speed FPGA-Based Design